Connect with others who understand.

 What Is an Autoimmune Disease?

 The immune system is made up of cells and proteins that attack anything foreign to the body, such as invading bacteria, viruses, and other potential causes of infection and sickness.
 The immune system is designed to attack and neutralize invaders by recognizing molecules on them known as antigens.
-It’s important that the immune system knows the difference between the body’s own component and a foreign invader.
+It’s important that the immune system knows the difference between the body’s own components and a foreign invader.

 However, when immune cells begin responding abnormally, they misidentify aspects of our own body as harmful invaders and attack.
 This abnormal response is described as being autoreactive or autoimmune — “auto” is a Greek prefix meaning “self.”
 The self-antigens targeted in autoimmune diseases are known as autoantigens.